Bryan Reynolds Player Props: Pirates vs. Mets

-On Monday, Bryan Reynolds (.769 slugging percentage in past 10 games, including five home runs) and the Pittsburgh Pirates play the New York Mets, whose starting pitcher will be Carlos Carrasco.
-First pitch is at 7:10 PM ET.
+Bryan Reynolds -- with a slugging percentage of .622 in his past 10 games, including four home runs -- will be in action for the Pittsburgh Pirates against the New York Mets, with David Peterson on the mound, on August 15 at 7:10 PM ET.

-In his last game, he hit two homers in his most recent game (going 2-for-5) against the Reds.
+He had a hitless performance in his last game (0-for-3) against the Mets.

 Bryan Reynolds Game Info & Props vs. the Mets